A large coral reef in the Tropical Diver gallery. Much of this coral, specially grown off the coast of Fiji, is alive.

 Advertisement

-This process naturally requires a lot of pumping, which can produce dissolved gasses that are harmful for fish.
+This process naturally requires a lot of pumping, which can produce dissolved gasses harmful to fish.
 So, the system pumps water up into holding tanks above the exhibits and allows the dissolved gasses to dissipate.
 Then, gravity pulls the water back into the habitats.
-Heating or cooling a small amount of water before return to the exhibits helps keep them at the correct temperature.

-This system sounds complex, but a computer handles nearly all of the decisions regarding clean and dirty water.
-Eleven computers connected throughout the building make 150 million decisions per second involving tank levels, temperatures and pumping flow, all of which are critical to animal health and system operation.
+Eleven computers connected throughout the building make 150 million decisions per second involving tank levels, temperatures and pumping flow.
 The computer uses graphics and data to provide information and feedback to the life support staff.

 Advertisement